 Transfer betting is placing bets on players to move clubs or to stay.
 These fall into two markets, betting on a player club at a certain date, usually, the day after the transfer window closes.
 The second market is betting on a player’s next team with an open-ended date.

 The transfer market is big business not only for clubs but for those betting on them too.
-All it involves is betting on the next club of a player and will regularly be found on betting sites in the ‘Transfer Specials’ or ‘Next Club’ section of a football betting site.
-Here’s an example of the betting on Paul Pogbas next club
+All it involves is betting on the next club of a player and will regularly be found on betting apps in the ‘Transfer Specials’ or ‘Next Club’ section of a football betting site.
+Here’s an example of the betting on Paul Pogba’s next club

-It’s a market that is incredibly popular over the summer months, particularly with no matches to bet on, with it hotting up once again around December ahead of the January transfer window.
+It’s a market that is incredibly popular over the summer months, particularly with no matches to bet on.
+It also hots up once again around December ahead of the January transfer window.

 When Is The English Transfer Window?